 Theoretically, anything that boosts oxygen and immune function should support your body in reversing pineal gland calcification.

 And, any foods charged with sunlight should also support healthy pineal gland functioning.

-Here are the green superfoods I take:
+Here are the green superfoods to check out:

-Both the tablets listed above are 100% raw, organic, and cold-pressed (which is what you want to look for when selecting super greens).
+The tablets listed above are 100% raw, organic, and cold-pressed (which is what you want to look for when selecting super greens).

 How to Start with Your Pineal Gland Detox